blakkan/blakkan.github.io/_posts/2023-09-22-RedecillaDelCaminoToBelorado.md

 ![Pathway into distance](/images/spain/2023-09-22/image1b.jpeg){: .dropshadow }
 <br><br><br>
-This water is perhaps a gift to travelers on their way.
+This water is perhaps a gift to pilgrims on their way.
+It was a common site in the small towns.
+(Possibly offered in the spirit of Matthew 10:42)

 ![Water containers in doorway](/images/spain/2023-09-22/image2b.jpeg){: .dropshadow }
 <br><br><br>